robert-will-brown/cv/README.md

 ### On Push to a New Branch (Tests)
 If `rb-cv.tex` is updated a GitHub action `tests.yml` is triggered which runs the following tests:

- 1. Uses `hunspell` to check the correctness of spellings (add out of dictionary words to `/dict/words`).
+ 1. Uses `hunspell` to check the correctness of spellings (add out-of-dictionary words to `/dict/words`).
  1. Checks the PDF can be complied from the LaTeX file.
  1. Use `pdfinfo` to compile the `rb-cv.tex` LaTeX file into a PDF and then check how many pages it spans.
 It fails the pipeline if the resultant PDF spans more than two pages.